The smart-Kd concept

 - uncertainty and sensitivity analyses are also provided.

-We offer Bachelor and Master theses, please feel free to contact us.
+We offer topics for Bachelor and Master theses, please feel free to contact us.